flenniken/collections/docs/collection-maker.md

 You will lose your changes if you refresh the page or select a different collection to edit!

-When you save the cjson file is downloaded to the download folder.
+When you save, the cjson file is downloaded to the download folder.
 You need to move it to the images folder.
 For example to move the c1 json file: